hbk91/2021StudyNotes/Coursera/DeFi_Specialization.md

    3. <a href='https://www.coursera.org/learn/decentralized-finance-deep-dive-duke?specialization=decentralized-finance-duke' target="_blank"> Decentralized Finance (DeFi) Deep Dive </a>
    4. <a href='https://www.coursera.org/learn/decentralized-finance-opportunities-and-risk-duke?specialization=decentralized-finance-duke' target="_blank"> Decentralized Finance (DeFi) Opportunities and Risks </a>

-#### 3. <a href='https://www.amazon.in/DeFi-Future-Finance-Campbell-Harvey/dp/1119836018' target="_blank"> DeFi and the Future of Finance </a> by by Campbell R. Harvey, Ashwin Ramachandran, and Joey Santoro is an excellent book to understand the potential of DeFi
+#### 3. <a href='https://www.amazon.in/DeFi-Future-Finance-Campbell-Harvey/dp/1119836018' target="_blank"> DeFi and the Future of Finance </a> by Campbell R. Harvey, Ashwin Ramachandran, and Joey Santoro is an excellent book to understand the potential of DeFi

 #### 4. The following are the major topics discussed in the courses above: